Diabetes Can Affect Your Sight.

-Diabetic Retinopathy is the leading cause of preventable blindness in the United States in people 20 to 65 years of age.
-Severe vision loss can usually be prevented with early diagnosis and treatment.
+Diabetic Retinopathy is the leading cause of preventable blindness in the United States in people between the ages of 20 and 65.
+Severe vision loss can usually be prevented through early diagnosis and treatment.
 Patients with both insulin dependent and non-insulin dependent diabetes mellitus should have yearly dilated eye exams.

 Diabetic retinopathy is a progressive disease, and careful monitoring can usually prevent severe vision loss.
-Patients with diabetes mellitus do not process and store sugar properly so that high sugar levels cause retinal blood vessel damage (diabetic retinopathy).
+Patients with diabetes mellitus do not process and store sugar properly, leading to high sugar levels which cause retinal blood vessel damage (diabetic retinopathy).

-- Neovascular glaucoma: Occasionally, extensive retinal vessel closure will cause new, abnormal blood vessels to grow on the iris (colored part of the eye) and block the normal flow of fluid out of the eye.
-Pressure in the eye increases, resulting in neovascular glaucoma, a severe, usually painful eye disease that causes damage to the optic nerve.
+Neovascular Glaucoma: Occasionally, extensive retinal vessel closure will cause new, abnormal blood vessels to grow on the iris (colored part of the eye) and block the normal flow of fluid out of the eye.
+The pressure in the eye increases, resulting in Neovascular Glaucoma, a severe, usually painful, eye disease that causes damage to the optic nerve.

 Prevention of the development of retinopathy is most important.
 Strict control of your blood sugar will significantly reduce the long-term risk of vision loss from diabetic retinopathy.
 If high blood pressure and kidney problems are present, they need to be treated.

-- Vitrectomy: In advanced PDR, the doctor may recommend a vitrectomy.
-During this microsurgical procedure, which is performed in the operating room, the blood-filled vitreous is removed and replaced with a clear solution.
+Vitrectomy: In advanced PDR, the doctor may recommend a vitrectomy.
+During this microsurgical procedure, the blood-filled vitreous is removed and replaced with a clear solution.
 The doctor may wait for a month or more to see if the blood clears on its own before performing a vitrectomy.
 Vitrectomy often prevents further bleeding by removing the abnormal vessels that caused the bleeding.
 If the retina is detached, it can be repaired during the vitrectomy surgery.
-Surgery can sometimes be technically challenging if the patient has extensive tractional changes
+Surgery can sometimes present technical challenges if the patient has extensive tractional changes